kubermatic/dashboard/README.md

 The application will automatically reload if you change any of the source files.

 ### Formatting the code
-We are using [Google TypeScript Style](https://github.com/google/ts-style) to ensure consistent code formatting and linting.
+We are using [Google TypeScript Style](https://github.com/google/ts-style) and [Stylelint](https://github.com/stylelint/stylelint) to ensure consistent code formatting and linting.

 To check if files are correctly formatted and linted use `npm run check` command.